 Professors James Fearon and David Laitin

-Professors Fearon and Laitin seek undergraduate RAs to assist with research about the historical roots of armed conflict.
-This project entails an extension of the Fearon/Laitin statistical analysis of civil war onsets since 1945 published in the American Political Science Review in 2003.
-The research question is whether violent conflicts in years going back to the 15th century that were fought on a particular territory are associated with higher likelihood of civil war onsets in the post World War II era on that same territory.
-RA’s will read historical accounts of violent conflict to help extend an existing dataset allowing for tests of the persistence hypothesis.
+Professors James D. Fearon and David D. Laitin seek undergraduate RAs in the context of the Department of Political Science’s Summer Research College.
+This research project entails an extension of the Fearon/Laitin statistical analysis of civil war onsets since 1945 published in the American Political Science Review in 2003.
+The research question is whether violent conflicts in years going back to the 15th century that were fought on a particular territory are associated with higher likelihood of civil war onsets in the post-World War II era on that same territory.
+RAs will read historical accounts of violent conflict to help extend an existing dataset allowing for tests of the persistence hypothesis.
 They will code each conflict from that dataset as to precisely where it was fought, both in terms of today’s country boundaries and geocoded to test for whether there is a geographic foundation for persistent warfare.
-RA’s will work 40 hours per week and meet regularly in a lab setting with the two professors and several graduate students.
+RAs will work 40 hours per week and meet regularly in a lab setting with the two professors and several graduate students.
 Preference will be given to students with experience in statistical coding, reading ability in foreign languages, and a keen interest in history.